 Mis-Sold a Mutual Fund by Your Bank RM?
 Here Is What to Do

-If your bank RM sold you a Regular plan, NFO, or ULIP without disclosing the commission, that is mis-selling under SEBI rules.
-Here is how to identify it, complain, and recover.
+If a bank RM sold you a Regular plan, NFO, or ULIP without clear disclosure, here is how to check the facts, document the issue, complain, and move your portfolio.

 How to Spot Mis-Selling

-3. ULIP sold as a mutual fund Unit Linked Insurance Plans (ULIPs) have much higher charges in the first 5 years than even Regular mutual funds, and they combine insurance with investment in a structure that is usually inferior to buying term insurance and a mutual fund separately.
-Bank RMs are incentivised to sell ULIPs (commissions are significantly higher than MF trail).
-If you were told a ULIP is "just like a mutual fund but with insurance protection," and were not shown the charge structure, that is mis-selling.
+3. ULIP sold as a mutual fund ULIPs combine insurance and investment.
+That structure is not the same as a mutual fund.
+If you were told a ULIP is "just like a mutual fund but with insurance protection" and were not shown mortality charges, allocation charges, lock-ins, surrender terms, and fund management charges, the sale deserves a closer look.
 For a full comparison, see ULIP vs Mutual Fund.

 5. Risk misrepresentation Equity mutual funds have market risk.
-If you were told there is "no risk" or "guaranteed returns" on an equity fund, that is factually incorrect and a violation of SEBI conduct norms for distributors.
+If you were told there is "no risk" or "guaranteed return" on an equity fund, that statement is factually wrong.
+Save any written proof of such claims.

-If you would rather have a fee-only advisor audit your portfolio for mis-selling patterns and map the recovery plan, book a free portfolio audit.
+If you would rather have a fee-only advisor audit your portfolio for mis-selling patterns and map the recovery plan, Find a Fee Only Investment Advisor.

 What SEBI Actually Requires of Distributors